LitExtension Blog

 in Platform Tutorials, WordPress

-If you're looking to perform WordPress import users from CSV, you're likely managing a site that needs to handle a large number of users, fast.
-This is common for online stores, membership sites, eLearning platforms, or internal company portals.
+If you're looking to import WordPress users from CSV, you're likely managing a site that needs to handle a large number of users quickly.
+This is common for online stores, membership sites, e-learning platforms, or internal company portals.
 Manually adding users one by one just isn’t practical when dealing with hundreds or thousands of accounts.

 In this guide, you’ll learn exactly how to import users into WordPress using a properly formatted CSV file.
-LitExtension will walk you through:
+We will walk you through:

-• And a fallback custom import service from LitExtension if things get tricky
+• And a done-for-you method by LitExtension experts if things get tricky

 This tutorial is designed to help you streamline the process, avoid common mistakes, and ensure your imported users are correctly added and ready to log in.